dapson2real/web/_publications/2009-10-01-paper-title-number-1.md

 category: conference proceedings
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: "Enhanced oil recovery by smart waterflooding represents a cheap, implementable and attractive emerging oil recovery technology.
 For sandstone reservoirs, smart waterflooding has shown incremental oil recovery in most laboratory and field tests while some promising experimental data have been presented from carbonates.
-It seems more difficult to assume a favourable performance for a reservoir a priori while dismissing the other, so more data and better understanding of the underlying mechanism in carbonates are needed."
+It seems more difficult to assume a favourable performance for a reservoir a priori while dismissing the other, so more data and better understanding of the underlying mechanism in carbonates are needed.{: .small}"
-{: .small}
 date: 2014-04-02
 venue: 'Proceedings of the SPE EOR Conference at Oil and Gas West Asia, Muscat, Oman'
 paperurl: 'https://doi.org/10.2118/169662-MS'
 citation: 'Awolayo, A.N., Sarma, H.K., and AlSumaiti, A.M.
-(2014). &quot;A Laboratory Study of Ionic Effect of Smart Water for Enhancing Oil Recovery in Carbonate Reservoirs.&quot; <i>Proceedings of the SPE EOR Conference at Oil and Gas West Asia</i>.'
+(2014). &quot;A Laboratory Study of Ionic Effect of Smart Water for Enhancing Oil Recovery in Carbonate Reservoirs.&quot; <i>Proceedings of the SPE EOR Conference at Oil and Gas West Asia</i>.{: .small}'
-{: .small}
 ---
 Abstract: Enhanced oil recovery by smart waterflooding represents a cheap, implementable and attractive emerging oil recovery technology.
 For sandstone reservoirs, smart waterflooding has shown incremental oil recovery in most laboratory and field tests while some promising experimental data have been presented from carbonates.
 It seems more difficult to assume a favourable performance for a reservoir a priori while dismissing the other, so more data and better understanding of the underlying mechanism in carbonates are needed.
 This paper describes a series of experiments on Middle East carbonate core plugs designed to determine the impact of formation water and different versions of seawater (which has its sulphate concentration increased in ratio 0.5:1:2:4:8) on oil recovery, wettability modification and surface charge by smart water.
 The results obtained lead to the following conclusions: